gal-yedidovich/SwiftExtensions/README.md

 ### Prefs - Secure Key-Value pairs in storage.
-Insapired after iOS's `UserDefaults` & Android's `SharedPreferences`, The `Prefs` class enables you to manages Key-Value pairs easily and securely using the same encryption layer from `Encryptor`, also comes with a caching logic for fast & non blocking read/writes operation in memory.
+Insapired after iOS's `UserDefaults` & Android's `SharedPreferences`, The `Prefs` class enables you to manage Key-Value pairs easily and securely using the same encryption layer from `Encryptor`, also comes with a caching logic for fast & non blocking read/writes operation in memory.

 You can either use the Standard instance, which is also using an obfuscated filename, or create your own instances for multiple files, like so: